-Monday: Acute care hospital 0600 - 1630 Location: refer to course calendar.

-Monday: SimLife Center - refer to course calendar.
+Monday: Acute care hospital 0630 - 1630 Location: refer to course calendar.
+Monday: Simulation 0900 - 1200 and/or 1300 - 1600 Location: F. Marie Hall SimLife Center; refer to course calendar.

-Americans with Disabilities Act (ADA):
+Americans with Disabilities Act (ADA) Statement:

 Midland College provides services for students with disabilities through Student Services.
 In order to receive accommodations, students must visit www.midland.edu/accommodation and complete the Application for Accommodation Services located under the Apply for Accommodations tab.
 Services or accommodations are not automatic, each student must apply and be approved to receive them.
 All documentation submitted will be reviewed and a "Notice of Accommodations" letter will be sent to instructors outlining any reasonable accommodations.